kahlil/grunt-tutorial-02-package-json/screencast-script/script.md

 > projects published as npm modules.
 You will list grunt and the
 > Grunt plugins your project needs as devDependencies in this file.

-So here we have two sets of information: 1. what the package.json normally is used for and 2. what it is used for in Grunt.
+So here we have two sets of information: 1. what the package.json is normally used for and 2. what it is used for in Grunt.
 I will expand on that a little later.
 So further it says:

 > ## package.json
-> The package.json file belongs in the root directory of your project,
-> next to the Gruntfile, and should be committed with your project
+> The package.json file belongs in the root directory of your project, next to the Gruntfile, and should be committed with your project
 > source.
 Running npm install in the same folder as a package.json
 > file will install the correct version of each dependency listed
 > therein.

-This is part of why the package.json is important for Grunt. gruntplugins get stored as devDependencies and then can be installed via npm install.
+This is part of why the package.json is important for Grunt. gruntplugins get stored as devDependencies and then can be installed via the command 'npm install' on the command line.
 Which is especially important if you work in a team.

-There is another reason why the package.json is useful for Grunt: Grunt can actually consume the information in the package json and use the values in it's grunt tasks. ie. it will use the version number, license information and author name to insert them in a banner for your minified files.
+There is another reason why the package.json is useful for Grunt: Grunt can actually consume the information in the package json and use the values in it's grunt tasks.
+For instance, Grunt can use the version number, license information and author name to insert them in a banner for your minified files.

 Next on the site, it goes on to list the ways how you can create a package.json for your project.